lepoetemaudit/orme/README.md

     ] |> render_html |> print_string
 ```

-Here's an example returning as part of an HTTP response using Cohttp:
+Here's an example returning HTML as part of an HTTP response using Cohttp:

 ```ocaml
 open Lwt